• CrimeConUK: September 2021

 Ted Bundy

-Childhood friend Sandi Holt also mentioned the Tiger Traps he used to set in the woods as a young boy in Conversations With a Killer: The Ted Bundy Tapes.
+Childhood friend Sandi Holt also mentioned the Tiger Traps he used to set in the woods as a young boy Conversations With a Killer: The Ted Bundy Tapes.

 “He liked building tiger traps in the woods,” she said.
 “They’d build a big pit in the ground and put sharpened sticks down in it, then cover the top with vegetation.”